 - You have three exams, one at the end of each of three Units.
-Each exam is worth 20% of your final grade.
+The first two exams are each worth 20% of your final grade, and the third exam is worth 30% of your final grade.

-Exams will be multiple choice; the third exam may include a short essay.
+Exams will be a combination of multiple choice, short answer, and essays.
 They will cover all portions of this course (lectures, class discussions, and readings), but are generally not cumulative.
 Exams that are missed can only be made up with convincing evidence of a valid excuse (medical/emergency).
-In the event that you have a medical emergency or serious personal problem on an exam day, you must make every effort to notify the instructor of your absence PRIOR to the scheduled class time.
+In the event that you have a medical emergency or serious personal problem on a scheduled quiz or exam day, you must make every effort to notify the instructor of your absence PRIOR to the scheduled class time.

-Four individual written assignments are together worth 20% of your final grade and four discussion board assignments are together worth 20% of your final grade.
-These are generally short writing assignments in response to additional readings or a video posted on Canvas, and occasionally a news item or website.
-Grading rubrics for each assignment are posted on Canvas.
+- Eight individual assignments are worth a total of 30% of your final grade.
+These are generally short writing assignments in response to additional readings or a video posted on the e-learning site, and occasionally a news item or website.
+Grading rubrics for each assignment are posted on the e-learning site.

-All exams and at least six of eight assignments/discussions must be completed in order to receive a passing grade for the course.
+All exams and at least six of eight assignments must be completed in order to receive a passing grade for the course.